An iguana in a cage at a pet store

 We will not stop our work until we get a commitment from PetSmart that they will phase out the sale of reptiles and amphibians in their stores.

-We know we can count on you in the future if we need to clearly demonstrate to PetSmart that their customers want them to stop participating in the destructive wildlife trade and stop selling wild animals as pets.
+We know we can count on you in the future if we need to clearly demonstrate to PetSmart that their customers want them to stop participating in the wildlife trade by selling wild animals as pets.

 Further reading: